top of page

 Along the Colorado

-Along the Colorado is a traveling curatorial that explore the impact of issues around water–its scarcity, use, commodification, conservation, legality, and politics.
+Along the Colorado is a traveling curatorial project that explore the impact of issues around water–its scarcity, use, commodification, conservation, legality, and politics.

 Artists and contributors: Alexander Heilner, Kendra Sollars, Jen Urso, Jess Benjamin, Marc Wise, Michael B Mason, Patrick Kikut, Sean Russell, Cody Perry, John Fleck, Kyle Roerink, and Dr. Thomas Minckley